shoaib-intro/belden-vlan-islands/README.md

 # Or install from PyPI (when published)
 pip install vlan-islands

+# Run Command it will install setup itself and spinup two frotnends
+python demo.py

 ```

 **Note**: The CLI command `vlan-islands` may not be available in PATH on Windows.
 Use `python -m vlan_islands.cli` instead.